 Photo chemical machining is an efficient process, as chemicals can etch metal faster than acids.
 Hydrochloric acid may be used, but it can cause pitting in stainless steel.
-Nitric acid mixed in a suitable ratio can work.
+Nitric acid mixed in a suitable ratio can work for acid etching metal.
 During the manufacturing process, no mechanical stress is introduced to the part, as it is with stamping, punching, or die cutting.
 This avoids burring, deformation, or heat damage that can require additional manufacturing steps or rework.

 Many production processes limit how many parts can be produced at once.
 Creating stamping tools, alone, can take weeks and add thousands of dollars to a project.
 Expensive tooling also tends to wear out, requires maintenance, and needs replacement over time.
 This is not the case with chemical etching.
 Production and even design changes associated with chemical etching stainless steel also known as acid etching steel are often a fraction the cost compared to laser cutting or Electrical Discharge Machining.

 Our photo etching process allows for etching steel in a wide variety of applications.
 We handle the entire process, from CAD and photo tool design, to applying the photoresist coating to the metal sheet, exposing it to UV light, and matching etchants with the base material.
 Using their extensive knowledge, our technicians can pick the most effective chemical machining process and ensure parts meet high standards for quality.